 A couple of things you should know.

 First, this article covers a lot of information and is pretty long.
 But if you are going through a divorce or about to do so, the 20 minutes you spend reading this may save you a lot of heart ache…and money.
 It may be a the best 20 minutes of your time you spend on your divorce case.

 Second, you will have questions.
-Since this article is not legal advice (no article really is) and you will need a consultation with a family law attorney, don’t stop your due diligence once you are done reading this.
+Since this article is not legal advice (no article really is) and you will need a strategy session with a family law attorney, don’t stop your due diligence once you are done reading this.
 That is not smart.
 You need advice about your specific situation.
 Get an intelligent, experienced and honest divorce lawyer to help you.

 Yes – we are all of those things and we are ready to help.

 I said a “couple” but there is actually a third.
 We are obviously only writing for self employed husbands who have a pending or future divorce case in California and no other State.
 If you have a case outside of California, please consult with a lawyer in your State.
 This isn’t intended for out of State readers.
 Okay, ready?
 Great.